ibm-messaging/mq-container-mft/README.md

 See [here](archive/README.md) for an earlier implementation of MFT on cloud.

 ## Developer image
 Developer version of the MFT Agent container image is available in IBM Container Registry.
-Use the podman/docker pull command to pull the image.
+Use the podman/docker command to pull the image.

 `podman pull icr.io/ibm-messaging/mqmft`